Frequently asked questions related to State Fleet Management are organized by topic below.

-A. In these cases, SFM's Telematics provider, Geotab, utilizes a third-party data source to guide the recommended speed limit.
+A. In these cases, SFM's Telematics provider, Geotab, utilizes a third-party data source (Open Street Maps) to guide the recommended speed limit.
 Location information is not transmitted to this third-party, and updates to the maps are imported in to myGeotab once per month.

 Q. How is harsh cornering or navigation in a four-wheel drive (4WD) situation registered?

-A. The G-force sensor is set so that only significant events will register on the record.
+A. The G-force sensor (accelerometer) is set so that only significant events will register on the record.
 In these cases, it still may be a reviewable event, that if nothing else, creates the opportunity for an evaluation of route optimization.

 Q. Who has access to this information?

 - State Office of Risk Management or agency Human Resource staff

 Q. Why do we need to tell our supervisor if we get a chargeable ticket or accident, if our license is revoked or limited for some reason that is personal, or if a medical condition arises that affects my driving privileges?